TERREMEMBER/znbase/docs/content/v2.1/deploy/enterprise-edition/prepare-cloud/gcp.md

 ![Service Account -- filled create form](/images/ee/gcp-setup/service-account-filled-create.png)

 **NOTE**: Your browser would have downloaded the respective JSON format key.
 It is important to store it safely.
-This JSON key is needed to configure the YugabyteDB Admin Console.
+This JSON key is needed to configure the ZNbaseDB Admin Console.

 ## 3. Give permissions to the service account